Itsmehp/bathroom-configurator-master-thesis/1_Working_Drafts/03_Lidar_Integration/03b_Data_Acquisition_and_Processing_Pipeline.md

-# 3.2 MagicPlan API Integration
+# 3.2 Data Acquisition and Processing Pipeline

 The successful acquisition of accurate measurements is the foundational step upon which the entire recommendation system is built.
-This section details the process of integrating with the MagicPlan API, which serves as the primary source for LiDAR-scanned floor plans.
-The integration involves identifying the correct API endpoints, analyzing the complex data structure of the responses, and developing a robust process for extracting, transforming, and storing the relevant information.
+This section details the complete pipeline for integrating with the MagicPlan API, from fetching raw data to processing it into a structured format suitable for the recommendation engine.
+The process involves identifying the correct API endpoints, analyzing the complex data structure, transforming the raw data, and classifying fixtures.

-### 3.2.1 API Endpoint Analysis
+### 3.2.1 Interfacing with the MagicPlan API

 The system interacts with two principal RESTful endpoints provided by the MagicPlan API to retrieve user-specific plan data \cite{MagicplanCloudAPI}: